Eve’s Punishment in Genesis 3

 Genesis 3:17 (NLT) And to the man he said, “Since you listened to your wife and ate from the tree whose fruit I commanded you not to eat, the ground is cursed because of you.
 All your life you will struggle to scratch a living from it.

-This word is not about physical pain and more about “struggle or toil and grief or sorrow”.
+This word is not about physical pain but more about “struggle or toil and grief or sorrow”.
 That is why the KJV translates it as sorrow.

-The next word to look at is the word “conceive” in the KJV, translated as “pregnancy” in the NLT.
-The KJV says there is sorrow in “conception”, and since conception is the beginning of a pregnancy, and not the end it is not childbirth.
+The next word to examine is the word “conceive” in the KJV, which is translated as “pregnancy” in the NLT.
+The KJV states that there is sorrow in “conception”, and since conception is the beginning of a pregnancy, not the end, this is not childbirth.
 It is used in passages like Gen 21:2 when Sarah finally conceives Isaac.

 Genesis 21:2 (KJV) For Sarah conceived, and bare Abraham a son in his old age, at the set time of which God had spoken to him.